CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (c) All correspondence, filings or communications intended for the board shall be addressed to the board’s office in care of its administrative assistant.

-(d) All petitions, motions, exhibits, memoranda or other documents filed in connection with a request for board action shall be filed with an original and 8 copies unless the board directs that a lesser number of copies be furnished.
+(d) All petitions, motions, exhibits, memoranda or other documents filed in connection with a request for board action shall be filed with an original and 10 copies unless the board directs otherwise.

 (e) Notwithstanding (d) above, only a single copy shall be filed of: